nuuuwan/news_lk3_data/README.md

 *2024-11-10 17:04:00* · [`economynextcom`](https://economynext.com/sri-lanka-podujana-party-younger-wing-pushing-for-more-liberal-policies-freedom-186791/) · `en`

-ECONOMYNEXT – Sri Lanka Podujana Party’s younger members are pushing for more liberal ideas in a globalized world from within, says Milinda Rajapaksha, a party activist and vocal leader representing the group.
+ECONOMYNEXT – Sri Lanka Podujana Party’s younger members are pushing for more liberal ideas in a globalized world from within, says Milinda Rajapaksa, a party activist and vocal leader representing the group.

-Following the currency collapse, shortages and high inflation under the President Gotabaya Rajapaksa, the party split with a faction supporting ex-President Ranil Wickremesinghe in the last election, while its own candidate Namal Rajapaksha trailed far behind.
+Following the currency collapse, shortages and high inflation under the President Gotabaya Rajapaksa, the party split with a faction supporting ex-President Ranil Wickremesinghe in the last election, while its own candidate Namal Rajapaksa trailed far behind.

 The younger members are undaunted and are looking to change the direction of the party, he says.
 Since SLPP is a democratic party, some will entertain different views, suggestions and ideologies.

-“They are the young people who are very pro LGBT rights,” Rajapaksha says.
+“They are the young people who are very pro LGBT rights,” Rajapaksa says.
 “They are the young people who are very pro of a small government.
 They are the young people who think SOE reforms are necessary.

 ...